DevCycleHQ/js-sdks/sdk/nextjs/README.md

 will still block on the config being retrieved.
 To unblock rendering on these calls, use a `Suspense` boundary to send a fallback while the config is being retrieved.
 The component will then stream to the client once the config is retrieved.

+Note: The DevCycle initialization process is normally very fast (<50ms).
+Only use this option if your application is very performance sensitive.

 ## Usage (Pages Router)
 ### Wrap your app in the DevCycle Higher-Order Component